Latvia in the Eurovision Song Contest 2010

 Latvia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 25 May 2010.
-Performing during for the show in position 6, "What For?" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
+Performing during the show in position 6, "What For?" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Latvia placed seventeenth (last) out of the 17 participating countries in the semi-final with 11 points.